CHAPTER ONE

 “Lambert.”

 “Do you need to skip the mission?”
-Cole asked.
-“I understand if you do.”
+Cole understood the importance of family.

-“No, there’s not much I can do at this point.”
+“No, the locals are handling it for now, so there’s not much I can do at this point.”
 Eddie pushed up off the bed and paced the small room.

 “If you’re concerned about your family’s safety, I can arrange for private protection.”
 Cole knew people across the security spectrum.